byronka/minum/src/main/java/com/renomad/minum/README.md

 can see here, there is code for a database, for logging, for testing, and so on.

-There is documentation throughout the project, so explore.
+There is documentation throughout the project.